 PAYCE Security Group cares about the future of young Australians

-PAYCE Security Group has funded a second bedroom in this six-bedroom home for homeless youth.
+PAYCE Security Group has funded a second bedroom in this four-bedroom home for homeless youth.

 “We are proud to be involved with the Property Industry Foundation’s House Program.
 It has show us that not everyone is able to access a safe and secure home environment and how important it is to help these young people turn their lives around.”